Health and Longevity Course for Dogs - Chapter 8

 How to know if your dog has an undetected injury

-In the upcoming chapters of this course, I will be focusing on describing the common medical conditions related to each spinal segment.
+In the upcoming chapters of this course, I'll be focusing on describing the common medical conditions related to each spinal segment.

-Today, my plan is to teach you how to carefully examine your dog's spine and find injured and blocked areas of your dog’s spine.
+You can carefully examine your dog's spine and find injured and blocked areas by following these steps.

 How to examine your dog’s spine

 - Straddle your dog and position his or her head away from you.

 - Place your palms on each side of the front part of your dog’s neck with thumbs connecting just at the ridge of the spine.